gottyduke/DKUtil/docs/Config.md

 ## Proxy
 The configuration system in DKUtil works as "proxy per file", each `Proxy` represents one specific configuration file and the subsequent `Load`, `Write`, and `Generate` calls.

 `Proxy` can be compile time and/or runtime determined for the given file.
-If the file name and type is already known at the compile time, use `COMPILE_PROXY` macro to get the corresponding parser for such file type.
-If the file name is runtime generated, use `RUNTIME_PROXY` macro for file type/name that is unknown at the compile time.
+If the file name and type is already ensured at the compile time, use `COMPILE_PROXY` macro to get the corresponding parser for such file type.
+If the file name is runtime generated, such as file iterator from a directory, use `RUNTIME_PROXY` macro for file type/name that is unknown at the compile time.
 ```cpp
 #include "DKUtil/Config.hpp"